barrykooij/what-the-file/readme.txt

 === What The File ===
 Contributors: barrykooij
 Donate link:
-Tags: toolbar, development, file, template, template editing Requires at least: 3.1
+Tags: toolbar, development, file, template, template editing, Template Hierarchy, themes Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 1.1.1
+Stable tag: 1.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Find out what template file (PHP) is used on the current page.
-What The File will be visible in the Toolbar when viewing your website.
+What The File adds an option to your toolbar showing you what file is used to display the page you’re on.
+If you want to you can click the file name to edit it directly through the theme editor, though I don’t recommend this for bigger changes.
+Since version 1.1.0 What The File also supports Roots Theme based themes.

 == Description ==

-Find out what template file (PHP) is used on the current page.
-What The File will be visible in the Toolbar when viewing your website.
+What The File adds an option to your toolbar showing you what file is used to display the page you’re on.
+If you want to you can click the file name to edit it directly through the theme editor, though I don’t recommend this for bigger changes.
+Since version 1.1.0 What The File also supports Roots Theme based themes.

+More information can be found <a href='http://www.barrykooij.com/what-the-file/'>here</a>.
+For support please visit the <a href='http://wordpress.org/support/plugin/what-the-file'>Support forum</a>.

 == Installation ==